Seagull-Project-PHP-Framework/seagullframework-website/docs/RFC/LiveUser.md

 <!-- Version: 22 -->
 <!-- Last-Modified: 2006/12/30 22:45:37 -->
 <!-- Author: demian -->

 # LiveUser

 ## Draft todo list
 1. Clean up all functionality in the Seagull Core related to user/rights implementation.
-  * Switch to the use of abstract classes.
+  2. Switch to the use of abstract classes.
-  * What kind of pattern should be used:
+  3. What kind of pattern should be used:

 	* Bridge (This seems to be the correct pattern.
 We have template engines that are using bridge pattern. - Andrey)
 	* Template
 	* Strategy
 	* Abstract Factory
 2. Create a Bridge API which will be used by the SGL Core. [[BR]]
-3. Implement the current SGL user/rights functionality for BC based on Bridge API and a feature that allows for the creation of an application/site without any users with the exeption of an admin and guest user.[[BR]]
+3. Implement the current SGL user/rights functionality for BC based on Bridge API and a feature that allows for the creation of an application/site without any users with the exception of an admin and guest user.[[BR]]
 4. Implement LU bridge [[BR]]
 5. Create Admin GUI templates for LU Managers. [[BR]]